SGrondin/bottleneck/README.md

 })
 ```

-Some Promise libraries also support selective `catch()` blocks that only catch a specific type of errors:
+Some Promise libraries also support selective `catch()` blocks that only catch a specific type of error:

 ```js
 limiter.schedule(fn)